-- Mobile phones are not to be used in the classroom at any time across all year levels.
-Mobile phones should be switched off and stored in a student's school bag. - Laptops are only to be used in class with teacher consent.
-Teacher-approved and planned device use is aimed to assist and enhance learning experiences. - Devices should not be used for listening to music, communicating or engaging in social media during class time. - Personal headphones (wired and unwired) should not be used or visible in class at any time. - Devices (including smart watches) should not be brought into examination rooms or be present during informal/formal assessment. - No photos, videos or voice recordings are to be taken at school, shared, forwarded, uploaded, sent, or stored unless specifically directed by staff. - No photos, videos or voices of students or staff are to be shared, forwarded, uploaded, sent, or stored via any media platform, device or cloud-based service. - Devices should not be used to download, distribute or publish offensive/sexual messages or pictures - Devices should not be used to publish obscene, abusive, inflammatory, racist, discriminatory or derogatory language as well as any language/threats that may amount to bullying, harassment, violence or stalking - The PBC logo must not be used without permission of the Executive Principal.
+- Mobile phones are not to be used during school hours, in any year level.
+Mobile phones must be switched off and stored in a student's school bag, stored safely on their person or left at home. - Devices must not be used for listening to music, communicating or engaging in social media during school hours. - Personal headphones (wired and unwired) must not be used or visible during school hours.
+Students will be instructed to hand these to Administration with their mobile phone if used without an exemption during school hours. - When in class, laptops must only be used with teacher consent.
+Teacher-approved and planned device use is aimed to assist and enhance learning experiences. - Smartwatches may be worn during school hours, providing that notifications are switched to off.
+If smartwatches are used for communication purposes during school hours, students will be instructed to hand theirs into the office, as they would their mobile phone. - Devices (including smart watches) must not be brought into examination rooms and must not present during informal/formal assessment, in line with the Assessment Policy. - No photos, videos or voice recordings are to be taken at school, shared, forwarded, uploaded, sent, or stored unless specifically directed by staff. - No photos, videos or voices of students or staff are to be shared, forwarded, uploaded, sent, or stored on devices.

+- Devices should not be used to download, distribute or publish offensive/sexual messages or pictures - Devices should not be used to publish obscene, abusive, inflammatory, racist, discriminatory or derogatory language as well as any language/threats that may amount to bullying, harassment, violence or stalking - The PBC name and logo must not be used without permission of the Executive Principal.

-Students who breach this Policy will be subject to appropriate behavioural consequences as outlined in the school's Student Code of Conduct.
-Behavioural consequences for minor breaches of this policy may include:
+Students who breach the Away for the day policy will be subject to appropriate behavioural consequences as outlined in the PBC Student Code of Conduct and Mobile Device Management policy.
+Behavioural consequences for breaches of this policy include: